Skip to Main Content

 Referral guidelines

-The Plan conducts utilization surveillance and uses predictive modeling tools to identify appropriate members for this program; however, providers may also become aware of a severely ill Plan member not currently enrolled in this program who may benefit from integrated case management services.
-Providers should use the criteria below when considering whether to refer a member to the integrated case management program.
+The Plan conducts utilization surveillance and uses predictive modeling tools to identify appropriate members for this program; however, physicians and other providers may also become aware of a severely ill Plan member not currently enrolled in this program who may benefit from integrated case management services.
+Physicians and other providers should use the criteria below when considering whether to refer a member to the integrated case management program.

 It is appropriate to refer Plan members with the following complex concerns to this program for evaluation: